milessabin/spray-json-shapeless/README.md

 You may want to increase the jvm heap size to give ENSIME some more breathing room.
 We've had some reports of ENSIME hanging when retrieving type information in huge projects.
 You can add the necessary flags in bin/server.sh.

+## Installation from Git Repository (for ENSIME hackers)

+ENSIME is an sbt project and we have a custom sbt task, 'dist', that generates the distributable directory structure.
+When hacking ENSIME, you don't want to run the ensime server directly from the git clone.
+First, run 'sbt dist'.
+Then, follow the install instructions above, using CLONE_DIR/dist as your ensime-root.

 ## Usage